 If you’re not big on shoe culture, you might wonder what I’m even talking about here.
 If you are into the scene, you’ll know what I mean when I say it’s frustrating to get your hands on even a single pair for anything near actual retail price.

 Like any rare good, shoes from Nike and Supreme can bring a hefty price for those willing to buy them and resell them.
 Nike is, in fact, perhaps one of the best targets for a dedicated reseller.
-They’re a hugely popular brand, so the quality and consistency of their product is unmatched.
+They’re a hugely popular brand, so the quality and consistency of their product are unmatched.
 They have a very long history, so when they say they aren’t going to release a particular shoe again, people can trust that to be true.
 They also have the resources to make unique limited-run shoes and release them to commemorate certain events.

 Both Nike and Supreme has done this time and again, and it has proven to be a very lucrative

-business model for those who have the time, resources, and aggressive natures necessary to procure those shoes.
+The business model for those who have the time, resources, and aggressive natures necessary to procure those shoes.
 They make connections with shoe collectors around the world, who will pay often ten or more times the value of the shoe just to obtain it.
 Nike sells shoes to retailers, retailers sell them to middlemen, middlemen sell them to foreign dealers, and those dealers sell them to collectors or other, more high-end dealers, and so on up the chain.
 The price increases every step of the way.

 The question is, how do these middlemen obtain these shoes so quickly?

 Most of us don’t know how to game the system to get hold of these items.
 We try to be among the first to F5 a website and refresh it the instant a deal goes life, and we hope the website doesn’t crash.
 We become pros at plugging in our payment information, or we rely on lurking on sites that already have that information saved.
-Amazon is notorious for this with some of their better black Friday and lightning deals.
+Amazon is notorious for this with some of its better black Friday and lightning deals.

 All of this is a subversion of what Nike expects the retail process to look like.
 They create a limited run of a shoe – something like 2,000 individual units – and they release them to select stores across the nation.
 The idea is to build hype about the shoe and push them out to specific retailers, where fans will camp out overnight just to get a chance at them.